What We Do

 Civil Discourse for Citizenship

 Begun in Spring 2022, CEHV's Civil Discourse for Citizenship program supports undergraduates in the practice of civil discourse.
 Developed with extensive feedback from students, at its heart are the "4Cs": Be Curious, Be Charitable, Be Conscientious, and Be Constructive.
 CEHV trains Civil Discourse Fellows to plan and serve as moderators in Civil Discourse Forums featuring speakers who disagree on contentious issues.
-We offer a new 3-credit course on free speech and civil discourse (ARTSSCI 2400/E) and dialogue facilitation workshops for students outside the classroom.
+We offer a 3-credit course on free speech and civil discourse (ARTSSCI 2400/E), a certificate program, and tailored workshops for students and staff outside the classroom.
+We also host a teaching endorsement for instructors called "Ethical Disagreement and Civil Discourse" through the Drake Institute.
 This work is pursued with generous support from the Derrow Family Foundation and in partnership with Ohio State's Civil Discourse Project.

 ETHOS - Ethics at Ohio State